Story at a glance:

 “That whole product line was designed to really provide a solution that took comfort to the next level, took intuitiveness to the next level.
 It took the recline handle and back recline pull off the chair, and it put all the chair’s function and motion into the patient’s or caregiver’s hand.
 That really revolutionized how that chair works,” Stemle says.
 “Now you’re not relying on physical action to open and push a chair back and do all of these functions.
 Now you have all of that control in the power of a wand.”

 While he says there have been other power recline products in the marketplace, the Durable Power Series is the only one to offer multiple motors working together.
 “We’ve got three and four motors inside these chairs that are programmed to work together to provide positions like zero gravity, sleep, Trendelenburg, and home position on a preset.
-A zero gravity position is best achieved by taking as many presser points off of your body by evenly distributing your weight and body angles with leg rest, seat angle, and back angle adjustments to eliminate pressure points during long-term sitting or treatment applications.”
+A zero gravity position is best achieved by taking as many pressure points off of your body by evenly distributing your weight and body angles with leg rest, seat angle, and back angle adjustments to eliminate pressure points during long-term sitting or treatment applications.”

-The trusted aesthetics and comfort of La-Z-Boy remain with their health care furniture, and the chairs themselves are intuitive, Stemle says, adding that they fill a void where durability is a must.
+Trusted aesthetics and comfort are key to the health care furniture of La-Z-Boy Healthcare | Knú Comfort, and the chairs themselves are intuitive, Stemle says, adding that they fill a void where durability is a must.
 “Most of the power products and recliner mechanisms in health care today are off-the-shelf mechanical products that some manufacturers will try to beef up in different ways to make them more durable or sustainable for the health care environment.”

 The La-Z-Boy Healthcare | Knú Comfort offerings are built to take the daily abuse common in a health care environment, and new offerings also include lift assist and exam lift functions to raise the chair off the ground.
 “That’s really focused on caregivers not having to lift the patient out of the chair.
 Caregivers are asked to do so much in the facilities, and we are trying to bring products to address caregiver safety in addition to all the functionality that is needed in today’s health care environment,” Stemle says.